FYE Course Selection Guidelines

 - You may also e-mail faculty directly with specific questions about a course using the online directory tool.

-- The Help Desk, (719) 389-6449, will be able to assist you if you have questions about using your ID and password to sign on to the site or navigating the pre-registration system.
+- The Help Desk, (719) 389-6449, will assist you with questions about using your ID and password to sign on to the site or navigating the pre-registration system.